BSBHUVI/quickcmd/README.md

 [![downloads]](https://www.npmjs.com/package/bhuvi-quickcmd)
 [![license]](https://github.com/BSBHUVI/quickcmd/blob/master/LICENSE)

-> A terminal automation CLI that lets you create short commands for long repetitive scripts — Git, npm, CI, deployment commands and more.
+> A terminal automation CLI that lets you create short commands for long repetitive scripts — Git, npm, CI, Docker deployment commands and more.

 ---

-## ✨ Why quickcmd?
+## ✨ 🚀 Why QuickCMD?

-If you find yourself repeatedly typing long terminal commands like:
+Running long or repetitive terminal commands slows developers down — especially when switching between projects, environments, or tools.
+Typing (or constantly copy-past­ing) commands like build scripts, SSH connections, docker containers, or dev servers becomes annoying and error-prone.

-or:
+QuickCMD eliminates that friction.

-Then **quickcmd** saves you time by turning them into short reusable commands like:
+With QuickCMD, you can create short, memorable aliases for complex commands and run them instantly from anywhere — just like shortcuts for your CLI.
+No more searching through terminal history or digging into docs.

 ---